xander2508/Notes/2. Enumeration/Other/~. 802.11 (WiFi)/Concepts/Vulnerabilities/Denial-of-Service/Rogue Access Point & Evil-Twin Attacks.md

 A Rogue Access Point (RAP) is a wireless access point that has been installed on a network without authorization.
 These devices are often used by attackers to intercept sensitive information, such as login credentials or financial data, from unsuspecting users who connect to them.
 Rogue Access Points can be set up by physically connecting a device to the network or by using software to create a virtual access point.

 A rogue access point primarily serves as a tool to circumvent perimeter controls in place.
 An adversary might install such an access point to sidestep network controls and segmentation barriers, which could, in many cases, take the form of hotspots or tethered connections.
 These rogue points have even been known to infiltrate air-gapped networks.
 Their primary function is to provide unauthorized access to restricted sections of a network.
 The critical point to remember here is that rogue access points are directly connected to the network.
+#### Finding Rogue Access Points

+On the other hand, detecting rogue access points can often be a simple task of checking our network device lists.
+In the case of hotspot-based rogue access points (such as Windows hotspots), we might scrutinize wireless networks in our immediate vicinity.
+If we encounter an unrecognizable wireless network with a strong signal, particularly if it lacks encryption, this could indicate that a user has established a rogue access point to navigate around our perimeter controls.
 ## Evil-Twin

 An Evil-Twin router is a type of rogue access point that is set up to mimic a legitimate Wi-Fi network in order to trick users into connecting to it.
 This allows attackers to intercept sensitive information such as usernames, passwords, and credit card numbers.